Metro (Liverpool City Region): MetroCard

 The LCRCA announced in December 2023 that a 'tap and go' MetroCard contactless ticket system, similar to Transport for London's Oyster card, would start to replace paper tickets and smartcards on Merseyrail services from autumn 2024 in a two-stage rollout.
 The system, which currently makes use of a physical MetroCard to buy and use tickets, is planned to be extended to both the franchised bus network and the Mersey Ferry in the future; 'tap and go' MetroCard payments are planned to be payable through bank cards or a mobile app on smartphones and smartwatches.

-Operators

-In February 2025, the Kelsian Group's Tower Transit operation, previously a Transport for London contractor, purchased the 30-vehicle operations of independent Huyton Travel to position itself in the Liverpool City Region ahead of the Metro franchising rollout.